 b.
 No USB debugging prompt

 That means that your Android device is unable to connect to the Unity Editor.
 There are a plethora of reasons that can be the cause of this, and a whole gamut of methods that can potentially fix this.
 Before we try the more complex methods, however, you’d want to:

 - Double-check that you have set Unity Editor to use Any Android device.
 Refer to this section above if you don’t know what I’m talking about.

 - Make sure you are in the Unity Remote app on your Android device.
 It only works if the app is on.
 Yes, it’s an obvious point — I’m just making sure.

 - Try a different USB wire and / or a different USB port.
 Some USB wires and ports are for charging only, and aren’t able to transmit data.

 - Disconnect and re-connect your USB wire a couple of times.
 Your computer might not have detected your Android device the first (few) time.

-If the above didn’t work, then I’ll recommend you head over to our other article titled More tricks to get Unity Remote for Android working on Windows.
-That whole article (mostly) is about the various things you can install or tweak in your Editor and your Android device to get the USB debugging prompt to register.
+If the above didn’t work, then I’ll recommend you head over to our other article blow.
+It is about the various things you can tweak or troubleshoot to get the USB debugging prompt to register.

 Alternatively, you can also try the following methods.
 People have reported that some of these worked for them.
 It has never worked for me, however: